MihaiHMO/RISC-V-workshop-/Day3_5/README.md

 ![](Day4/4-5.PNG)

 ### Register file and ALU:
-It is a macro ready done, capable for 2-read and 1-write.
+Register file is implemented as a macro ready done, capable for 2-read and 1-write.

 ![](Day4/4-6.PNG)

 - First we need to hook the read signals : ```rf_rd_enablex``` to ```rsx_valid``` , to enable the read and ```rsx``` fields to RF index ```rf_rd_index```.
-- connect the read values to ALU , implemented ```addi``` and ```add```, and connect the output of the ALU to RF write signals
+- connect the read values to ALU , implement the ALU intruction set, and connect the output of the ALU to RF write signals
-- the read usually is done for values written a previous step . insert array details!!! and slide 22.
+- the read usually is done for values written a previous step .

 ```
 $result[31:0] = $is_addi ? $src1_value + $imm :